Hazardous Waste Class 1 Explosives

 How Class 1 Explosives Are Categorized

-The Hazardous Waste Class 1 Explosives category is divided into six divisions.
-These goods are sorted based on the predominate hazard of the dangerous substance.
+The U.S. Department of Transportation (DOT) Hazard Classification System categories the Hazardous Waste Class 1 Explosives category into six divisions, 1.1-1.6.
+These goods are sorted based on the predominant hazard of the dangerous substance.
 This hazard is caused by a substance’s chemical and physical properties.

 1.1 Mass Explosion Hazard